cds-snc/notification-tf/README.md

 ## Deploying on AWS

-This is a siz step deployment.
+This is a six step deployment.
 The first three steps include building your base infrastructure in AWS.
 Step four is provisioning a kubernetes cluster.
 Step five is deploying the application using kubernetes manifest files.
 You will need the following executables:

 - terraform
 - eksctl